 Bluegold - Mid- season (late July and early August), compact and perfect for landscaping.
 Grows 3 to 5 ft with fall foliage and winter wood that is golden yellow, followed by bright-white blooms in the spring.
 The sky blue colored berries form large clusters that are easy to pick and are wonderful for baking.
 USDA 4 to 7 (available in 1 gal)

 Draper - Mid-season (late July and early August), large, crisp, delicious powder-blue blueberries that grow in loose clusters.
 Large upright stocky and vigorous growth 5 to 6 ft.
 Draper is highly productive with outstanding fresh market quality berries with excellent shelf life.
-USDA zones 5 to 8. (available in 3 gal)
+USDA zones 5 to 8. (available in 3 and 7 gal)

 Toro - Mid-season (late July and early August), large, sweet berries.
 Upright stocky growth 4 to 5 ft with crimson red and yellow fall color.
 Toro has easy to pick berries that hang like grapes from the stocky bush making it a favorite of many u-pickers.
 Toro has outstanding ornamental qualities making a very handsome bush for landscaping.
-USDA zones 4 to 8. (available 3 gal)
+USDA zones 4 to 8. (available 3 and 7 gal)

 Hardyblue - Mid-season (late July and early August), medium, aromatic, flavorful, very sweet, dark blue berries.
 Upright growth 4 to 6 ft with bright red fall color.
 Adaptable to many soil types, including heavier clay soils.
 USDA zones 4 to 7. (available in 1 gal)